nmlau/RPiAlarm/README.md

 Notes:
--Don't know if time handles DST
+* Don't know if time handles DST
+* Globals should go in config file, using (safe)configparser